teckgeekz/verify-email-using-smtp-checks/README.md

-# 📧 Email Verifier (Flask)
+# 📧 Email Verifier & Lead Contact Finder (Flask & Streamlit)

-A professional-grade, authenticated web application for verifying email addresses using SMTP, with both single and bulk verification modes.
+A professional-grade, authenticated web application for verifying email addresses using SMTP, finding lead contacts, and more.
 Features Google Sign-In via Firebase Authentication, per-user usage tracking and limits via Firestore, and a modern, dynamic frontend user experience.
-Upload CSV/Excel files for bulk checks, download results, and get instant feedback on email validity, deliverability, and SMTP handshake details.
+Includes both classic and Tailwind CSS-based templates for flexible UI options, and a Streamlit desktop app for power users.

 ---